What Do the New NIST Password Guidelines Mean for Cloud Security?

 Written by Jennifer Gill.

-The common joke around security folks is that everyone knows what a password is, but not many remember their own passwords.
-But even so- passwords are an essential security mechanism and now, NIST is updating its recommendations regarding passwords policy, and this is a good opportunity to learn why were passwords created and why do we need them for security.
+The common joke around security folks is that everyone knows what a password is, but remembering their own passwords is challenging.
+Despite these challenges, passwords are an essential security mechanism.
+NIST is updating its recommendations regarding passwords policy, presenting is an opportunity to learn why passwords were created and why do we need them.

 How were the passwords invented and why do we need them at all?